 This year is going to be different.
-The days of pushing things off or canceling plans last minute are over.
+The days of pushing things off or canceling plans at the last minute are over.
 But are they?
 Anxiety is a tricky beast.
-Severe forms can lead to people operating in almost a constant state of fight or flight, which is exhausting.
+Severe forms can lead to people operating in a near constant state of fight or flight, which is exhausting.

-As you prepare to make your New Year's resolutions, consider tangible, measurable goals.
-Promising to get rid of your anxiety may be not only too vague but also unrealistic.
-The purpose of this guide is to help you, as an individual with anxiety, prepare an executable plan for the New Year, one that will help you create a path for continuous improvement year over year, for a lifetime!
+As you prepare to make your New Year's resolutions this year, consider tangible, measurable goals.
+Promising to get rid of your anxiety may be not only too vague, but also unrealistic.
+The purpose of this guide is to help you, as an individual with anxiety, learn how to make resolutions by preparing an executable plan for the New Year, one that will help you create a path for continuous improvement year over year, for a lifetime.

-Free of anxiety is not a realistic goal.
 How do you measure your success, and how do you ensure that any progress is lasting?
-Take some of the pressure off by taking small steps towards achieving a larger goal.
+Take some of the pressure off by setting realistic and manageable goals towards achieving significant change.
 Patience is key.

 Are you someone who is striving to participate in more group events but struggle with social anxiety?
 Make a plan to attend a specific number of social gatherings throughout the year to ease your way back into the social scene.
 That way, you can mentally prepare for the moments you plan to go out and can get excited for the night ahead.
 It is also important to keep in mind that skipping social opportunities is a completely normal and healthy thing to do.
 Don’t beat yourself up for not feeling up to a big night out.
 There will always be more opportunities for you to spread your wings.

 If you want to achieve your resolution goal, you need to alter your focus from the negative to the positive.
-Learning how to find the good in situations can greatly improve your mood and motivation while helping to manifest the goals in your life into becoming a reality.
+Learning how to find the good in situations can greatly improve your mood and motivation while helping you to manifest the goals in your life.

-For example, if your goal is taking longer to achieve than expected, enjoy the climb to the top!
-Take the time to write down what you are learning along the way and the self growth that you are experiencing.
+For example, if your goal is taking longer to achieve than expected, how can you enjoy the climb?
+Consider integrating some rewards into the process each time you achieve a small victory on your way towards your goal.
+Also take the time to write down what you are learning along the way and the self growth that you are experiencing.

 Didn’t get the job you were interviewing for?
 Don’t spend too much of your time sulking about it.
 Of course, it is okay to feel sad about outcomes that didn’t go your way.
 However, rather than seeing these moments as “missed opportunities,” look at them as another learning experience that is preparing you for an even better opportunity up ahead.